-Abstract: - The aims of this study deals with the identification an evaluation of the linkage between the vibratory intensive pollutant industrial sources and the vibration level at these industrial site proximities.
+Abstract-Main objective of this research consisted by identification, evaluation and characterization of a direct linkage between the vibration levels at the intensive pollutant industrial sources and at the proximity areas of these sites or potential sensitive destinations.
+Based on the virtual instrumentation applications set and using the multipoint spectral analysis method, the authors succeeds to put into the evidence the qualitative effects of a certain vibratory polluntant source on destination points, from the influence area of the respective source.
+The actual benefit of this global approach in evaluation method helps identification and analysis of this phenomenon of transmisibility.
+The instrumental tests were performed at the ASTRA Factory, Arad, Romania, on the forges sector, and on proximity zones.
 This analysis acquires high significance when at the side of the site there are the civil constructions, with preponderant human activities, or habitable areas.
-Based on the virtual instrumentation developed in LabVIEWTM graphical programming package, and using the multipoint spectral analysis method, the authors succeeds to put into the evidence the influences or the absence of these, regarding the vibration sources and their effects on the potential sensitive destinations.
-The global evaluation method helps the identification and the analysis of this phenomenon.
-The instrumental tests were performed at the ASTRA Factory, Arad, Romania, on the forges sector, and on proximity zones.

-Key-Words: - vibration, system identification, instrumental tests, multipoint spectral analysis
+Keywords- vibration, system identification, instrumental tests, multipoint spectral analysis.